sz-piotr/zedocs/packages/docs/src/introduction.md

 # Introduction

-ZeDocs is a radically simple and robust way to create your documentation.
+Zedocs is a radically simple and robust way to create your documentation.

 ## Important pictures